-An appraiser's certificate becomes inactive upon the appraiser's termination of employment.
-The county or Board office in which the appraiser worked should submit a notice of termination of employment for the appraiser on the Board's form BOE-743-A, Report of Property Appraiser's Change in Employment Status.
-Once no longer employed by the Board or an assessor, the appraiser may not imply in any way that he or she is currently certified by the Board.
-Further, the certificate may not be displayed or referred to in the advertisements or business cards of appraisers seeking fees for their services.
-A former employee may, however, state that the Board had formerly certified him or her as an appraiser for property tax purposes while employed by an assessor or the Board.
+An appraiser's certificate (temporary, permanent or advanced) becomes inactive upon the appraiser's termination of employment with the county assessor's office or the Board.
+The county or Board office in which the appraiser worked must advise the Board of the appraiser's termination of employment on form BOE-743-A, Report of Property Appraisers' Change in Employment Status.
+Once a person is no longer employed by an assessor or the Board as an appraiser, they can not state or imply that he or she is a certificate may not be displayed or referred to in the advertisements or business cards of appraisers seeking fees for their services.
+However, a former employee may state that the Board had formerly certified him or her as an appraiser for property tax purposes while employed by an assessor or the Board.